eugene-eeo/mailthon/CONTRIBUTING.rst

    create a new branch off `master` and make your changes.
 3. Write a regression test which shows that the bug was fixed or the feature works as expected.
 If it's a bug, try to make sure the tests fail without your changes.
+Tests can be ran via the ``py.test`` command.
 4. Submit a pull request!

 Philosophy